Sample manipulation

 A typical example

-A recurring issue in uncertainty quantification is to perform analysis on an output variable of interest Y obtained through a model f and input parameters X. Here we shall consider the input parameters as two independent standard normal distributions X=(X_1, X_2).
+A recurring issue in uncertainty quantification is to perform analysis on an output variable of interest Y obtained through a model f and input parameters X. Here we shall consider the input parameters as two independent standard Normal distributions X=(X_1, X_2).
 We therefore use an IndependentCopula to describe the link between the two marginals.

 # input parameters